survivejs/webpack-book/manuscript/developing_with_webpack/05_enabling_sourcemaps.md

 ![Sourcemaps in Chrome](images/sourcemaps.png)

 To improve the debuggability of the application, we can set up sourcemaps for both code and styling.
 Sourcemaps allow you to see exactly where an error was raised.
+This makes them particularly valuable during development.

+Sometimes the best approach is simply to skip sourcemaps entirely and rely on browser support of language features.
+This works particularly if you use ES6 without any extensions and develop using a modern browser.

+## Inline Sourcemaps and Separate Sourcemaps

 Webpack can generate both inline sourcemaps included within bundles or separate sourcemap files.
-The former is useful during development due to better performance while the latter is handy for production usage as it will keep the bundle size small.
+The former are useful during development due to better performance while the latter are handy for production usage as it will keep the bundle size small.
+The loading sourcemaps becomes optional.

 I'll show you how to enable sourcemaps for JavaScript code next.
-It is a good idea to study the documentation of the loaders you are using to see specific tips.
-For example with TypeScript you may need to set a certain flag to make it to work.
+It is a good idea to study the documentation of the loaders you are using to see loader specific tips.
+For example, with TypeScript you may need to set a certain flag to make it to work.

 W> You may **not** want to generate a sourcemap for your production bundle as this makes it easy to inspect your application (depends on whether you want this or not, good for staging!).
 Simply skip the `devtool` field then.
-This also speeds up your build a notch.
+This also speeds up your build a notch as generating sourcemaps at the best quality can be a heavy operation.

 ## Enabling Sourcemaps During Development